 Step 1 List all existing debt obligations.

 Enter the description and source of the debt next to the numbers in the first section.
+(Principal and interest amounts should be separated and listed appropriately.)

 Step 2 Complete principal and interest payment amounts.